 The Rialto Theater was the first of three movie theaters in The Villages.
 It closed for renovations in early 2020, then covid hit, bringing progress to a halt.
-As of this writing, it has not reopened and many residents are wondering if it ever will, considering the changes that the movie industry has been undergoing since the pandemic.
+In 2022 it was announced that it would not reopen.

 One other popular dining and entertainment venue located in Spanish Springs was Katie Belle’s.
 Sadly it closed for good in 2020 shortly after the start of the pandemic.

 Celebrating 20 Years of Spanish Springs